Tscherim Soobzokov: Biography

-Accusations against Soobzokov came to national attention in 1977 with the publication of Howard Blum's exposé of Nazi war criminal residing in the United States, Wanted!
+Accusations against Soobzokov came to national attention in 1977 with the publication of Howard Blum's exposé of Nazi war criminal residing in the U.S., Wanted!
 The Search for Nazis in America.
-Both Blum and Soobzokov appeared on the February 2, 1977 episode of the PBS NewsHour The MacNeil/Lehrer Report.
+Both Blum and Soobzokov appeared on the February 2, 1977, episode of the PBS NewsHour The MacNeil/Lehrer Report.
 In the program, Soobzokov admitted that "I wore that uniform, but I never was any official.
 I never was in any service by the so-called Waffen-S.S.," and denied working for the CIA after WWII.
 Both statements would subsequently be shown to be false by Soobzokov's own defense lawyers in his 1979 denaturalization trial, when they produced secret CIA documents where Soobzokov admitted to serving in the Waffen-SS.

 In 1979, the Office of Special Investigations opened a denaturalization case against Soobzokov.
 In July 1980, the OSI withdrew its suit after the CIA shared with investigators a copy of Soobzokov's State Department Form V-30, which confirmed his claims he had disclosed service with the North Caucasian Legion and the Waffen SS when applying for his US immigration visa in Amman.

 Soobzokov sued Blum's publisher, Quadrangle Books (a division of the New York Times Company) for libel in 1977.
 After the deportation case against Soobzokov was dropped, the publisher decided to settle the suit for $450,000 before trial.
 A trove of classified CIA documents released in 2006 under the Nazi War Crimes Disclosure Act contained admissions by Soobzokov that validated witness testimony taken from survivors in the 1970s, and vindicated Blum's research.